Honest Inference for Stochastic Optimization: Introduction

-This idea is not new and can be found, for example, in~\cite{Robins2006} and~\cite{vogel2008universal}; see Section~\ref{appsec:references-history} for some historical developments of this idea.
-Our contribution to this idea is two-fold.
-First, we provide a systematic way to obtain a dimension/complexity-agnostic validity guarantee; this is made possible by constructing $\widehat{\mathbb{M}}_n(\cdot)$ and $\widehat{\theta}_n$ on two independent datasets.
-Second, we analyze the width/diameter of the proposed confidence set under mild conditions and use the general result to prove the rate adaptivity in some examples.
-The conditions we adopt for width analysis are comparable to those employed in studying the convergence rate of the M-estimator.
-We believe these results represent a significant advancement in the field of honest and adaptive inference.
+The main contributions of this manuscript are as follows: (1) we provide a systematic way to obtain a dimension- and complexity-agnostic validity guarantee; (2) we analyze the width (or diameter) of the proposed confidence set under mild conditions; and (3) we use the general result to establish rate adaptivity in several examples.
+The conditions used in the width analysis are comparable to those commonly employed in studying the convergence rates of M-estimators.
+These results contribute to the development of honest and adaptive inference procedures for stochastic optimization problems.

-The proposed approach offers great flexibility and robustness compared to traditional methods of inference.
-First, the validity of the method is agnostic to the choice of the initial estimator $\widehat\theta_n$, and more importantly, it does not require any guarantees on its convergence rate or the existence of a limiting distribution.
-Second, the proposed method does not require knowledge of the convergence rate of the estimator.
-This is a significant improvement over traditional methods because in irregular problems the rate of convergence is impossible to estimate uniformly consistently.
-Third, it can accommodate constrained parameter spaces or (data-independent) regularization penalties with no additional modifications; this is because the proposed method is based on thresholding the (real-valued) objective function.
-Note that the limiting distributions of constrained M-estimators can be significantly complicated~\citep{wang1996asymptotics}.